-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Association of State Floodplain Managers (ASFPM) has submitted a public comment letter to the FEMA Review Council, emphasizing the necessity for reform within the Federal Emergency Management Agency (FEMA) while advocating for its continued independence and critical mission.

 In the letter, ASFPM highlighted the agency's evolution and its longstanding relationship with state officials and disaster management professionals.
-"Eliminating FEMA would undermine decades of more ST
+"Eliminating FEMA would undermine decades of progress in disaster management and community resi more ST

 ASHRAE Submits Comments on U.S. Energy Efficiency Standards for Faucets (10)